thennen/Synaptogen/Synaptogen.jl/README.md

 These basic examples do the following:
 - Initialize a million memory cells (in their high resistance states)
-- Apply a -2 V to each cell, putting them into their low resistance states
+- Apply -2 V to each cell, putting them into their low resistance states
 - Apply a random voltage to each cell
 - Make a current readout of all the cells (at a default of 0.2 V)